 Another significant way this will improve your class performance is to communicate with the teacher more reliably.
-Given the same issue, you can present it in a way that will make the teacher hate you, or in a different way that will make the teacher admire your maturity and resolve.
+Given the same issue, you can present it in a way that'll make the teacher hate you, or in a different way that'll make the teacher admire your maturity and resolve.

-Let’s say you didn’t do well on a test.
-The annoying student will say this:
+Let's say you didn't do well on a test.
+An annoying student would say something like this:

 Gag.
-This is nails on the chalkboard for a teacher.
+This is nails on a chalkboard for a teacher.
 You get anti-brownie points.
 Poop points.
-I’ve overheard this often during high school and even in college.
+I've overheard this often during high school and even in college.

 Do you have any suggestions?"

 The second option is a 180 on the first.
 You put the emphasis on improving yourself, not on the grade.
 You own up to your mistakes rather than blaming other people.
-Before the meeting you’ve done your homework by reflecting on where you might have fallen short, rather than expecting the teacher to fix all your problems while you sit back.
-You also make it an open conversation where the teacher can use her expertise to ask more questions and dig more deeply.
+Before the meeting, you've done your homework by reflecting on where you might have fallen short rather than expecting the teacher to fix all your problems while you sit back.
+You also make it an open conversation in which the teacher can use her expertise to ask questions and dig more deeply.

-Now, I’m not talking about sycophantic brown-nosing.
+Now, I'm not talking about sycophantic brown-nosing.
 You should be sincere and not just act the part.
-Teachers have seen a lot, and it’s easier than you think to detect insincerity.
-One common way to sniff out a fake is to ask more questions and dig more deeply.
-If you haven’t actually analyzed your test, for example, when the teacher asks you how you actually studied and where you think your mistakes were, you’ll come up short.
-Then it’ll be clear that you’re just mouthing words and the teacher will lose trust in you.
+Teachers have seen a lot, and it's easier than you think to detect insincerity.
+One common way to sniff out a fake is to ask more questions and dig a little more deeply.
+If you haven't actually analyzed your test, for example, when the teacher asks you how you studied and what you think your mistakes were, you'll come up short.
+It'll then be clear you're just mouthing words, and the teacher will lose trust in you.

-Over the course of high school you’ll likely be spending over 3,000 hours on schoolwork and studying.
+Over the course of high school, you'll likely spend more than 3,000 hours on schoolwork and studying.

 This is a lot of time.
-If you can make a 10% improvement on this by spending 20 hours learning really good study strategy, it is well worth your time.
-(This is what’s known as “high leverage” – you put in a little to get a lot.)
+If you can make a 10% improvement on this by spending 20 hours learning really good study strategy, it'll be well worth your time.
+(This is what's known as "high leverage"—you put in a little to get a lot.)

 Here are a few guidelines I think every student should follow.

-By going through this analysis, you'll be able to partition your time spend into effective and ineffective components.
-If you can ax the ineffective parts, then you'll save a lot of time withotu affecting the quality of your work.
+By going through this analysis, you'll be able to partition your time spent into effective and ineffective components.
+If you can axe the ineffective parts, you'll save a lot of time without affecting the quality of your work.

-At the end of this reflection, you may find that there’s really nothing better you can do and you just need to keep chugging along.
+At the end of this reflection, you might find that there's really nothing better you can do and you just need to keep chugging along.
 This can be true, but you have to be honest with yourself and give yourself enough time to give this serious consideration.
-You should also experiment with alternatives or improvements and reflect on whether you improved or declined.
+You should also experiment with alternatives or improvements and reflect on whether you've improved or declined.

 Remember, there's always a time-quality tradeoff curve.
 Get the most for the least.
 Avoid perfectionism.
 Understand how much you need to do to get a great score, and when each unit of time is no longer returning you sufficient results, spend that time elsewhere.